Habitat clearance, disease, dog attacks, car hits, and climate change are threatening the survival of Australia’s most iconic animal.

 The project team is currently mapping corridors that koalas use to move around the Southern Highlands and is creating a map of land across the shire that is of high environmental value land.

-Stammers said that community awareness had soared from zero to a level where not only the community, but also local councils, were supporting conservation.
+Stammers (pictured left) said that community awareness had soared from zero to a level where not only the community, but also local councils, were supporting conservation.

 One of the rare examples of koala-focused urban development is the Koala Beach Estate near Pottsville in the Northern Rivers region of New South Wales.